Zhiyuan-Amos/design-report/report.md

 Subsystems 2 to 4 will support the following functionalities with the following parameters:

 1. Registration
-    1. National Registration Identification Card (NRIC)
+    1. National Registration Identification Card (NRIC) number
     1. Name
     1. Email
     1. Phone